 Sarah Hayse moved to Austin in 2015 after completing the Veterinary Technician program at Harrison College in Evansville Indiana.
 While in school, Sarah realized she had a particular interest in feline veterinary medicine.
 She went on to become a Licensed Veterinary Technician and a Fear Free Certified Professional.
-Sarah is an active member of the National Association of Veterinary Technicians in America, the Texas Veterinary Medical Association (serving on the Paraprofessional Committee), and is currently Vice President of the Veterinary Team Association of Texas.
+Sarah is an active member of the American Association of Feline Practitioners, National Association of Veterinary Technicians in America, the Texas Veterinary Medical Association (serving on the Paraprofessional Committee), and was past Vice President of the Veterinary Team Association of Texas.
 Her special interests include behavior, specifically feline behavior.
 Aside from being a cat enthusiast, she is a dedicated vegetarian and enjoys creating healthy and tasty meat-free meals.
 In her spare time Sarah loves to spend time outdoors, but can be found indoors at the movies, museum, or browsing the public library, and enjoys the books, movies, and music to be found there.
-She shares her home with a human, Jason, and four cats Biscuit James, Vincent H. Panthro, Benjamin Berlioz, and Robert Binx who secretly make every important life decision for Sarah.
+She shares her home with three cats Vincent H. Panthro, Benjamin Berlioz, and Robert Binx who secretly make every important life decision for Sarah.

 Evan – Veterinary Technician